-In 2017, we saw an alarming increase in the nuisance algal blooms in Casco Bay.
-Excessive amounts of algae covered the tidal flats, smothering animals underneath the mats, preventing juvenile clams from settling, increasing the acidity and lowering the oxygen levels of those flats.
+In 2016 and 2017, we saw a concerning increase in the number and extent of nuisance and harmful algal blooms in Casco Bay.
+Large mats of algae covered tidal flats, smothering animals underneath the mats, preventing juvenile clams from settling, and increasing the acidity of the sediment.

 This year, we want to be on the lookout for green slime outbreaks, and Casco Bay needs more eyes looking out for its health!
 Friends of Casco Bay staff cannot be everywhere.

 We will enlist volunteers to help us observe and keep track of nuisance outbreaks.
 To do that, volunteers simply need a smartphone and a commitment to keep their eyes focused on our changing Bay.

 We will train volunteers to use an innovative smartphone app that will enable them to document, catalogue, organize, and share their observations of the Bay.
 This information will be useful in our collaborations with other scientists, in expanding our community engagement by sharing observations on social media, and in our advocacy, to illustrate to regulators, legislators, and other policy makers changes happening around the Bay .

 As this initiative evolves, we may ask volunteers to report any exciting, interesting or odd observations — from whales, osprey nests, or seals, to declines in eelgrass or mussel beds, clam die offs, jellyfish sightings, fish kills, invasive species outbreaks — you get the idea.

 Be on the lookout for announcements regarding our training sessions on these pilot projects.
 We know that our longtime water quality monitors are eager to embark on a new adventure with us.
 We expect many new volunteers, who did not have the time to commit to our earlier water quality monitoring program, will jump aboard on one or both of these new efforts.